dasaGamesStudio/Thunder-Brigade-Web/README.md

 - Bhanuka Dassanayake
 - Atheek Naheem
 - Afeef Razick
-- Oshada Perera
+- Oshada Perera ?
-- Nanthushan Yoogeswaran
+- Nanthushan Yoogeswaran ?
+- Savi Saluwadana ?

 We also used various online resources and tutorials to learn about web development and design.
 Special thanks to the following:

-linkedin learning javascript essential training
+- linkedin learning javascript essential training

 ## License